 And, in contrast to the wage-tax cut, both the UI extension and the stimulus checks concentrate most of the marginal increment to consumption at times when the multiplier (if it exists) is still powerful.
-A disadvantage of the UI extension, in terms of ‘multiplied bang for the buck,’ is that more of any extended UI payouts are likely to occur after the recession is over (when by assumption there is no multiplication).
-Countering this is the fact that the MPC of UI recipients is higher than that of stimulus check recipients; in the end, our model says that these two forces roughly balance each other, so that the ‘multiplied bang for the buck’ of the two policies is similar.
-In the welfare/utility metric, however, there is still considerable marginal value to UI recipients who receive their benefits after the recession is over (and no multiplier exists), so in the utility metric the relative value of UI benefits is increased compared to the policy of sending stimulus checks.
+A disadvantage of the UI extension, in terms of “multiplied bang for the buck,” is that more of any extended UI payouts are likely to occur after the recession is over (when, by assumption, there is no multiplication).
+Countering this disadvantage is the fact that the MPC of UI recipients is higher than that of stimulus check recipients; in the end, our model says that these two forces roughly balance each other so that the “multiplied bang for the buck” of the two policies is similar.
+In the welfare/utility metric, however, there is still considerable marginal value to UI recipients who receive their benefits after the recession is over (and no multiplier exists), so in the utility metric, the relative value of UI benefits is increased compared with the policy of sending stimulus checks.

-We conclude that extended UI benefits should be the first weapon employed from this arsenal, as having a greater welfare/utility benefit than stimulus checks and a similar ‘multiplied bang for the buck.’
-But a disadvantage is that the total amount of stimulus that can be accomplished with UI extension is constrained by the fact that only a limited number of people become unemployed.
-If more stimulation is called for than can be accomplished via UI extension, checks have the advantage that their effects scale almost linearly in the size of the stimulus.
-The wage tax cut is also in principle scalable, but its effects are smaller than those of checks because recipients have lower MPCs and marginal utility than check and UI recipients.
-In the real world, a tax cut is also likely the least flexible of the three tools: UI benefits can be further extended, multiple rounds of checks can be sent; but multiple rounds of changes in wage tax rates would likely be administratively and politically more difficult.
+We conclude that extended UI benefits should be the first weapon employed from this arsenal, as they have a greater welfare/utility benefit than stimulus checks and a similar “multiplied bang for the buck.”
+But a disadvantage is that the total amount of stimulus that can be accomplished with the UI extension is constrained by the fact that only a limited number of people become unemployed.
+If more stimulation is called for than can be accomplished via the UI extension, checks have the advantage that their effects scale almost linearly in the size of the stimulus.
+The wage tax cut is also, in principle, scalable, but its effects are smaller than those of checks because recipients have lower MPCs and marginal utility than check and UI recipients.
+In the real world, a tax cut is also likely the least flexible of the three tools: UI benefits can be further extended, and multiple rounds of checks can be sent, but multiple rounds of changes in wage tax rates would likely be administratively and politically more difficult.

-The policies we analyze here are deliberately stylized, and therefore may not match any particular policy actually implemented historically.
+The policies we analyze here are deliberately stylized and therefore may not match any particular policy actually implemented historically.
 But the tools we are using could be easily modified to evaluate a number of other policies.
-For example, in the COVID recession, not only was the duration of UI benefits extended, those benefits were supplemented by very substantial extra payments to every UI recipient.
+For example, in the COVID-19 recession, not only was the duration of UI benefits extended, but those benefits were also supplemented by very substantial extra payments to every UI recipient.
 We did not calibrate the model to match this particular policy, but the framework could easily accommodate such an analysis.

 Related literature